Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Utility Function Definition

 \subsection{Utility from KPIs}

 We define the current utility value of an application as an estimation of the instantaneous satisfaction of a user with the interaction with the application.
 The relationship between KPIs and user experience has to be determined through subjective studies, either directly by conducting dedicated laboratory, field, or crowd-sourcing studies, or indirectly by measuring user-relevant success metrics such as task completion times.
-In case there is a suitable QoE Mean Opinion Score (MOS) \footnote{ITU-T Recommendation P.800.
-Methods for objective and subjective assessment of quality} model available for the application, we take a scaled version of the MOS model as the utility function.
-The MOS scale describes the experience of a user with the application on a scale of one to five where the scale is labeled with \{Bad, Poor, Fair, Good, Excellent\}.
+We denote this relationship as $\UKPI$: KPI $\mapsto$ Utility.
+In case there is a suitable QoE Mean Opinion Score (MOS) model available for the application based on subjective studies, we take a scaled version of the MOS model for $\UKPI$.
+Thus, the utility functions are based on the average user experience of the test subjects in the referenced studies.
 However, the range of some user experience models does not reach up to 5.0 (Excellent).
-In those cases, we define the utility function by scaling up the experience model to $[1,5]$.
-If no model is available, we define the utility based on hand-picked application KPIs.
+In those cases, we define the $\UKPI$ by scaling up the experience model to $[1,5]$.
+If no model is available, we define $\UKPI$ based on hand-picked application KPIs.

 QoE is an active area of research and holistic models do not exist yet for most applications.
 There could be alternatives or more complex models available for the selected user experience models.
 Furthermore, custom enterprise applications might require custom user experience studies.
 In any case, the presented system design and findings of this paper are independent of the concrete deployed user experience models.
 Therefore, the selected models in this work should be seen as rough approximations of the true underlying user experience.